samosbor/thesamosborne/content/posts/about.md

 comments: false
 ---

-My name is Sam
+My name is Sam.

-In first grade I found my brother’s Gameboy.
+In first grade, I found my brother’s Gameboy.

-In second grade I played Smash 64.
+In second grade, I played Smash 64.

-In third grade I got a GameCube for Christmas.
+In third grade, I got a GameCube for Christmas.

-In fourth grade I found addictinggames.com.
+In fourth grade, I found addictinggames.com.

-In fifth grade I beat a Guitar Hero song on expert.
+In fifth grade, I beat a Guitar Hero song on expert.

-In sixth grade I snuck out to play Halo 2 with friends.
+In sixth grade, I snuck out to play Halo 2 with friends.

-In seventh grade I discovered Xbox live.
+In seventh grade, I discovered Xbox Live.

-In eighth grade I made rank 30 in swat.
+In eighth grade, I made rank 30 in SWAT.

-In ninth grade I transitioned to Call of Duty.
+In ninth grade, I transitioned to Call of Duty.

-In tenth grade I got a graphics card for Christmas.
+In tenth grade, I got a graphics card for Christmas.

-In eleventh grade I got my first Android phone.
+In eleventh grade, I got my first Android phone.

 In twelfth grade I took an AP Computer Science class.